 Who said you can’t dance to modern jazz?
 One thing is for sure, it wasn’t the Liberati Quartet.
 Since the band started in 2015, they’ve had a clear mission: to rock the house.
 Complex melodies are combined with heavy grooves, seasoned with abstract soundscapes, spiced up with a fat blues lick here and there, and served with the explosiveness of four young lions.
 Think Chris Potter Underground meets Dali, Kurt Rosenwinkel in a sweatshop.
 Expect lots of energy, adventure, and most of all: groove.
 Add to that a deep urge to go outside the box, and you’ve got a perfect recipe for a great gig.

 Liberati Quartet consists of virtuosos Edoardo Liberati (IT) on guitar and compositions and Jesse Schilderink (NL) on sax.
 They are kept in check by bassist Marijn van de Ven (NL) and drummer Denis Baeten (BE), but the relations between them are by no means fixed: those will be fought on stage.
-After a successful first three years (recorded two EP’s, won the Erasmus Jazz Prize, played at North Sea Jazz Festival, toured all over Europe, opened for the Ploctones), it’s time for a full-fledged debut album.
-This album will come out in spring 2019 and will search for a common place between modern jazz, absurdism, groove, and most of all: freedom.
+After a successful first three years (recorded two EP’s, won the Erasmus Jazz Prize, played at North Sea Jazz Festival, toured all over Europe, opened for The Ploctones), it was time for a full-fledged debut album.
+This album came out in spring 2019 and searches for a common place between modern jazz, absurdism, groove, and most of all: freedom.

-Check out the video clip of Liberati Quartet’s single ‘Countertime’ below:
+Check out the video clip of the album’s title track ‘Countertime’ below: